The IT Department

 IT in Oxford

-IT in Oxford is, much like everything else, a shared responsibility between the College and the central University.
+IT in Oxford is a shared responsibility between the College and the central University.
 While the IT team in College should be your first port of call, we might not be able to help directly if your issue involves central services - But we can at least point you in the right direction.

 Examples of University services are the Nexus365 email service, the Single Sign On system, WebLearn and Canvas.